-Cath Barton attends the Royal Welsh College of Music and Drama for a celebration of Benjamin Britten on what would have been his 106th birthday.
+Cath Barton attends the Royal Welsh College of Music and Drama (RWCMD) for a celebration of Benjamin Britten on what would have been his 106th birthday.

 Forty-three years after his death, Benjamin Britten’s music remains, in large part, fresh and interesting.
 A new production by David McVicar of Britten’s last work, Death in Venice (1973), has just opened at the Royal Opera House, Covent Garden, to critical acclaim.
 In that opera Britten developed to the maximum the theme of transgression alongside beauty which he had first explored in The Turn of the Screw (1954).